subratyadav-pro/Rock-Paper-and-Scissors/README.md

 # Rock-Paper-and-Scissors
-Its  a game with user interface(ui) , user feels very cools
+Its  a game with user interface(ui) , user feels very cool while playing